BytingBitz/pyscrapify/readme.md

 # Contribution:

 We welcome new ideas and contributions.
-Our goal is to minimise the complexity traditionally involved in creating Python-based web scrapers by centralising common functionalities and abstracting scraper-specific logic through easy-to-implement methods and variables.

 If you have ideas or wish to implement features, please open an issue.

 # Disclaimer: